WHY CUT CORE?

 Core is collected from depths of specific interest, which in the North Sea is usually reservoir sections where hydrocarbons are thought to be present.
 By understanding the sedimentology, stratigraphy and properties of the rocks, geologists can interpret how they formed and better understand how the hydrocarbon system works.

-COLLECTING CORE
+CUTTING CORE

 HALF CUT CORE